JienanChen/CS-30-Major-Project/Proposal.md

 4. Counter system which can keep track of how many times the player has not been able to click on a square on the grid containing a Blaviken.
 5. Instructions
 6. Collision detection for contact with the enemy.
-7. Collision resolution between polayer (mouse) and various objects.
+7. Collision resolution between player (mouse) and various objects.

 ## Nice to Have List
 1. Start menu with a live background